Role of RBI in the Indian banking system

 (iii)Marginal Standing Facility (MSF): was introduced by the Reserve Bank of India (RBI) in its Monetary Policy (2011-12).
 The MSF would be a penal rate for banks and the banks can borrow funds by pledging government securities within the limits of the statutory liquidity ratio SLR.

 The scheme has been introduced by RBI for reducing volatility in the overnight lending rates in the inter-bank market and to enable smooth monetary transmission in the financial system.
 Currently, it is 6.25%

 Varying reserve ratios –

 The reserve ratio determines the reserve requirements that banks are liable to maintain with the central bank.
 These tools are:

 (i) Cash Reserve Ratio (CRR)

 It refers to the minimum amount of funds in cash( decided by the RBI) that a commercial bank has to maintain with the Reserve Bank of India, in the form of deposits.
-An increase in this ratio will eventually lead to considerable decrease in the money supply.
+An increase in this ratio will eventually lead to a considerable decrease in the money supply.
 On the contrary, a fall in CRR will lead to an increase in the money supply.
 Currently, it is 4%.

 (ii) Statuary Liquidity Ratio (SLR)

 SLR is concerned with maintaining the minimum percentage( fixed by RBI) of assets in the form of non-cash with itself.
 The flow of credit is reduced by increasing this liquidity ratio and vice-versa.
-As SLR rises the banks will be restricted to pump money in the economy, thereby contributing towards a decrease in money supply.
+As SLR rises the banks will be restricted to pump money in the economy, thereby contributing towards a decrease in the money supply.
 The reverse case happens if there is a fall in SLR, it increases the money supply in the economy.
-Currently, SLR is 19.5%.
+Currently, the SLR is 19.5%.